auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ## Problem #2: Pass or Fail

-The application reads the total number of points earned by a student in the course 'Intro to Programming' and prints whether a student passed or failed the course (Reminder, that anything less than 40% is F).
+Creat an application that reads the total number of points earned by a student in the course 'Intro to Programming' and prints whether a student passed or failed the course (reminder, that anything less than 40% is 'F').

 ### Sample Input and Output